yidas/deployer-php-cli/README.md

 DEMONSTRATION
 -------------

-Deploy local project to remote servers by just executing the deployer in BASH
+Deploy local project to remote servers by just executing the deployer in command:

 ```
 $ ./deployer